The-Final-Apex/AI/README.md

 # AI
-A attempt to make a AI
+A attempt to make a AI in 48 hours zero to hero